KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The System.DirectoryServices.ActiveDirectory.ActiveDirectoryServerDownException class exception is thrown when a server is unavailable to respond to a service request.

-    throw [System.DirectoryServices.ActiveDirectory.ActiveDirectoryServerDownException]::New("The System.DirectoryServices.ActiveDirectory.ActiveDirectoryServerDownException class exception is thrown when a server is unavailable to respond to a service request.")
+    throw [System.DirectoryServices.ActiveDirectory.ActiveDirectoryServerDownException]::New('The System.DirectoryServices.ActiveDirectory.ActiveDirectoryServerDownException class exception is thrown when a server is unavailable to respond to a service request.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.ActiveDirectory.ActiveDirectoryServerDownException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.ActiveDirectory.ActiveDirectoryServerDownException.aspx)